On the distinguishability of geometrically uniform quantum states: Introduction

 In Section \ref{sec:generators-symmetry} we generalize the above analysis of the optimal success probability and optimal measurement to certain GU ensembles defined in terms of a \emph{reducible} representation of a finite group.
 We exploit Schur-Weyl duality to give two examples of GU ensembles in terms of a Werner state generator (\Cref{prop:werner-generator}) and a permutation-invariant generator state (\Cref{prop:perm-inv-generator}).

-We turn to the special case of pure-state GU ensembles in Section \ref{sec:pureGU}.
-In this case, a result by \textcite{eldar2004optimal} shows that the PGM is the optimal measurement.
-We give a new and simplified proof of this fact in \Cref{prop:pure-GU-PGM-optimal} based on a simple expression for the PGM-success probability for pure-state GU ensembles in \Cref{lem:GU-PGM}.
-We use this expression to give a new streamlined proof of the success probability of the coset state discrimination problem arising in hidden subgroup problems for semidirect products \cite{bacon2005semidirect}.
-We also point out connections to the well-known Holevo-Curlander bounds on the optimal success probability, and the results of \textcite{hadiashar2024optimal} on the quantum coupon collector problem.
+In Section \ref{sec:pureGU} we turn to the special case of pure-state GU ensembles.
+In this case, a result by \textcite{eldar2004optimal} shows that the PGM is the optimal measurement, and \textcite{dallapozza2015optimality} derived necessary and sufficient conditions for the optimality of the PGM for \emph{compound} pure-state GU ensembles consisting of the GU orbits of a collection of different generator states.
+We give a simplified proof of the optimality of the PGM for pure-state GU ensembles in \Cref{prop:pure-GU-PGM-optimal} based on a simple expression for the PGM-success probability in this setting derived in \Cref{lem:GU-PGM}.
+We use this expression to give a new streamlined proof of the success probability of the coset state discrimination problem arising in hidden subgroup problems for semidirect products \cite{bacon2005semidirect}, and point out connections to the well-known Holevo-Curlander bounds on the optimal success probability, and the results of \textcite{hadiashar2024optimal} on the quantum coupon collector problem.
+In \Cref{sec:pbt} we apply ideas from this discussion to discuss the optimal measurements for port-based teleportation.
+This task involves a GU ensemble that does \emph{not} consist of pure states, yet the pure-state GU ensemble analysis developed above can still be applied when taking the natural symmetries of port-based teleportation into consideration.
+We give a new proof of the optimality of the PGM for this task, which was previously shown in \cite{mozrzymas2018optimal,leditzky2020}.

 In Section \ref{sec:general-GU} we return to the discussion of general GU ensembles.
 We adapt a lower bound on the PGM-success probability by \textcite{montanaro2007distinguishability} to the GU setting to derive an analytical lower bound on the optimal success probability.
 These arguments are applied to the hidden subgroup problem to give a new simplified proof of an upper bound on the sample complexity in solving this problem derived by \textcite{hayashi2006hiddensubgroup}, avoiding the use of the Hayashi-Nagaoka operator inequality \cite{hayashi2003general} altogether.
 Finally, we make some concluding remarks in Section \ref{sec:conclusion}.